primzcm/ClaimWildCats/DOCS_UPDATES.md

 - Docs: README recommended steps updated to focus on client gating, forms, and automated tests.

 - Frontend: added ProtectedRoute/PublicOnlyRoute to guard signed-in pages and redirect guests to login.

+## 2025-09-20 - Lost & found forms

+- Frontend: Replaced lost/found placeholders with working forms that POST to `/api/items/lost` and `/api/items/found`, including validation, contact details, and redirects to the created item.